Li Yao, PhD

-Dr. Yao’s research interests include empirical asset pricing and security valuation, financial intermediaries, and voluntary disclosures.
+Dr. Yao’s research interests include financial reporting, empirical asset pricing and security valuation, financial intermediaries, and voluntary disclosures.
 He has published in leading academic journals such as Journal of Accounting, Auditing & Finance, Journal of Corporate Finance, and Canadian Journal of Administrative Sciences.
+He is currently on the editorial team of Asian Review of Accounting.
 His research projects have been funded by Social Sciences and Humanities Research Council (SSHRC, Government of Canada), Fonds de Recherche du Québec - Société et Culture (FRQSC, Government of Quebec), and CPA Canada–CAAA Research Program.
 His research has also been presented in various international conferences and invited workshops, and been summarized in professional publications such as CFA digest.

 Dr. Yao's teaching interest is financial accounting, which is closely tied to his research agenda.

 PhD (Purdue University)

 Empirical Asset Pricing and Security Valuation

 Tang, M. & L. Yao., “The Impact of Consumer Sentiment on Analysts’ Forecast Frequency and Private Information Discovery”, Journal of Accounting, Auditing & Finance, in print (DOI: 10.1177/0148558X17719206).

 Chen, C. L., J. B. Kim & L. Yao., “Earnings Smoothing: Does It Exacerbate or Constrain Stock Price Crash Risk?”, Journal of Corporate Finance, 2017, V42, 36–54.
 Summarized in CFA Digest, 2017, V47 (9), by Marla Howard, CFA